 1) Bring Knowledge to Where Employees Work

 The ease of turning to a colleague to ask a question is nice, but it is not a sustainable or scalable solution for empowering employees with the knowledge they need.
-Capture tribal knowledge and bring it into your company’s intranet to give everyone in the organization access to the same insights.
+Capture institutional knowledge and bring it into your company’s intranet to give everyone in the organization access to the same insights.

-Access to knowledge – both tribal and general – needs to be as convenient as possible.
+Access to knowledge – both institutional and general – needs to be as convenient as possible.
 For leaders helping to enable and engage employees, ensure your company provides self-service options like smart chatbots that intelligently surface the relevant content employees need to get the job done.